pantaluna/esp32-mjd-starter-kit/README.md

 - `esp32_ds3231_clock_using_lib` How to get/set data from the DS3231 ZS042 RTC realtime clock board.
 - `esp32_hcsr501_pir_sensor_using_lib` How to read data from the HC-SR501 PIR human infrared sensor.
 - `esp32_huzzah32_battery_voltage_using_lib` How to use specific features of the Adafruit HUZZAH32 development board. example: read battery voltage level.
+- `esp32_jsnsr04t_using_lib` This project demonstrates all the features of the JSN-SR04T-2.0 Waterproof Ultrasonic Sensor Module in combination with an ESP32 development board.
+It dumps the measurements in the debug log.
+- `esp32_jsnsr04t_oled_mosfet_using_lib` This project demonstrates all the features of the JSN-SR04T-2.0 Waterproof Ultrasonic Sensor Module in combination with an ESP32 development board, an OLED display module, a Power MOSFET to turn the sensor on and off (to save power consumption during deep sleep), and a deep sleep cycle.
 - `esp32_ky032_obstacle_sensor_using_lib` How to read data from the KY-032 infrared obstacle avoidance sensor.
 - `esp32_ledrgb_using_lib` How to control RGB LED strips (such as the Adafruit Neopixels and BTF-LIGHTNING products).
 - `esp32_linked_list_basics` How to use the Linked List component.